Wesleyan portrait of Anya Shatilova

 Anya Shatilova

-Her recent article “Listening to Ethnic Identity Online: Digitally Mediated Finno-Ugric Traditions in St. Petersburg” appeared in the special issue of the journal Digital Icons: Studies in Russian, Eurasian and Central European New Media.
+In 2021, Anya contributed an article titled “Listening to Ethnic Identity Online: Digitally Mediated Finno-Ugric Traditions in St. Petersburg” to the special issue of the journal Digital Icons: Studies in Russian, Eurasian, and Central European New Media.
+Her recent work, “Decoloniality and Russian Music: Finno-Ugric Legacy in Contemporary St. Petersburg,” was published in Folklorica’s 2023 issue.

 As part of her public-facing work, Anya serves on the Board of Directors of the Balalaika & Domra Association of America, a non-profit organization that promotes balalaika & domra music in the United States.
-Apart from being an active practitioner of Russian traditional instrumental music, Anya is interested in expanding the repertoire for the domra, which led to collaborations with her friend, experimental music composer Max Gibson.
+Anya is also interested in expanding the repertoire for the domra, which led to collaborations with her friend, experimental music composer Max Gibson.

-Anya received a BM in Music Performance from St. Petersburg State University of Culture and Arts (Russia).
-As a solo and ensemble artist, she received numerous awards and was a founder of the ensemble “Esse-Quintet” which received international recognition and was featured in fRoots Magazine.
-Anya also received an MM in Musicology from the New England Conservatory of Music.
+Anya holds a BM in Music Performance from St. Petersburg State University of Culture and Arts in Russia and an MM in Musicology from the New England Conservatory of Music.